-- Upon receiving approval by the Capstone Committee, you will work throughout the year researching and learning more about your topic, meeting with your school-approved mentor, and producing your final product. - Throughout the year, you will work with your advisor (homeroom teacher) and another member of the faculty to stay on track and complete the Capstone components. - Failure to turn in Capstone assignments on time will result in the loss of the senior privilege of coming in late or leaving early and may result in a loss of other senior privileges.
+- Upon receiving approval by the Capstone Coordinators, you will work throughout the year researching and learning more about your topic, meeting with your school-approved mentor, and producing your final product. - You will work with your advisor (homeroom teacher) and guidance counselor to stay on track and complete the Capstone components. - \\Failure to turn in Capstone assignments on time will result in the loss of the privileges, including exemption from midterm and final exams.